Ducati (company): Other products

 In the 1930s and 1940s, Ducati manufactured radios, cameras, and electrical products such as razors.

 Ducati also made a marine binocular called the BIMAR for the Kriegsmarine during World War II, some of which were sold on the civilian market after the war.

 The Ducati Sogno was a half-frame Leica-like camera which is now a collector's item.
-Ducati and Bianchi have developed and launched a new line of racing bicycles.
+In 2010, Ducati and Bianchi developed and launched a line of racing bicycles.